top of page

 *Local Matchbooks/Pre-Smoking Ban trends and quotes

 "When I first started, you were often in the hospital for a few days for back or hip surgery.
 Now, you are often sent home the same day as surgery."
-Suzanne Schmidt interview (Former RN and ER Manager at Hartford Hospital)
+Interview with former RN and ER Manager at Hartford Hospital)

 ALUMNI in HEALTH AND WELLNESS